-Category Target Average Deficit Recovery Period Derivation

-Scheme 10 years Determined by reducing the

-Employers period from the preceding

-valuation by at least 3 years,

-subject to a minimum of 10

-years.

-Open Admitted 10 years, normally Determined by reducing the

-Bodies subject to a maximum of period from the preceding

-the remaining contract valuation by at least 3 years,

-period subject to a minimum of 10

-years.

-Closed The lesser of the Determined by reducing the

-Employers remaining contract period from the preceding

-period, or the future valuation by at least 3 years.

-working lifetime of the

-membership

-Employers with Determined on a case by Length of expected period of

-a limited case basis. participation in the Fund.

-participation in

-the Fund.
+Category Target Average Deficit Recovery Period Derivation Scheme Employers 10 years Determined by reducing the period from the preceding valuation by at least 3 years, subject to a minimum of 10 years.
+Open Admitted Bodies 10 years, normally subject to a maximum of the remaining contract period Determined by reducing the period from the preceding valuation by at least 3 years, subject to a minimum of 10 years.
+Closed Employers The lesser of the remaining contract period, or the future working lifetime of the membership Determined by reducing the period from the preceding valuation by at least 3 years.
+Employers with a limited participation in the Fund.
+Determined on a case by case basis.
+Length of expected period of participation in the Fund.